crate/crate/docs/sql/statements/alter-table.rst

 the ``ADD COLUMN`` keyword won't work.

-While altering a partitioned table, using ``ONLY`` will apply changes for the table **only** and not for any possible existing partitions.
+While altering a partitioned table, using ``ONLY`` will apply changes for the table *only* and not for any possible existing partitions.
 So these changes will only be applied to new partitions.
 The ``ONLY`` keyword cannot be used together with a `PARTITION`_ clause.

-See the CREATE TABLE :ref:`sql-create-table-with` for a list of available parameters.
+See ``CREATE TABLE`` :ref:`sql-create-table-with` for a list of available parameters.

 :table_ident: